 February 23, 2021

-Although quite common, cancer patients’ use of herbs and supplements during and after chemotherapy places them at risk for serious potential medication interactions.
-That’s the conclusion of a new study from Richard T. Lee, MD.
+Although quite common, people who use herbs and supplements during and after chemotherapy are at risk for potentially serious medication interactions.
+That’s the conclusion of a recent study.
 Yet this risk appears to be largely unknown to patients.

-“Surprisingly, most patients we interviewed were not worried about potential medication interactions when they were asked about the herbs and supplements that they were taking,” Dr. Lee says.
-“Yet, more than 88 percent of the patients taking herbs and supplements were at risk for a major potential medication interactions, and nearly one-third of all herb and supplement interactions were rated as major interactions.
+“Surprisingly, most patients are not worried about potential medication interactions when they take herbs and supplements,” says Santash Rao, MD, Medical Director of Integrative Oncology for University Hospitals Connor Whole Health.
+“Yet, more than 88 percent of the patients in the study taking herbs and supplements were at risk for a major medication interactions, and nearly one-third of all herb and supplement interactions were rated as major.

-For the study, recently published in the journal Cancer, Dr. Lee and his colleagues conducted telephone surveys with 67 breast cancer and prostate cancer patients who had recently finished chemotherapy at two academic medical centers.
+The study conducted telephone surveys with 67 breast cancer and prostate cancer patients who had recently finished chemotherapy at two large medical centers.

 Patients were asked questions about all medications they’d taken, including herbs and supplements, before, during and after chemotherapy.
-The research team then used this information, plus the patients’ medical records, to analyze potential medication interactions.
+The research team then used this information and the patients’ medical records to analyze potential medication interactions.

-- About four-fifths (84 percent) of patients in the study reported using herbs and supplements, with use increasing after chemotherapy was complete.
+- About 84 percent of patients in the study reported using herbs and supplements, with use increasing after chemotherapy was complete.

-- Four out of five patients who used herbs and supplements were deemed by the researchers to be at risk for a major potential medication interaction.
+- Four out of five patients who used herbs and supplements were at risk for a major medication interaction.

-- When comparing patients who used herbs and supplements with those who did not, the researchers found that users were more likely to be at risk for a major potential medication interaction than non-users (92 percent vs. 70 percent).
+- When comparing patients who used herbs and supplements with those who didn’t, the researchers found that users were more likely to be at risk for a major medication interaction than non-users (92 percent vs. 70 percent).

-- Nearly half of the potential medication interactions identified as happening during a patient’s course of chemotherapy were rated by the researchers as major.
+- Nearly half of the potential medication interactions during a patient’s course of chemotherapy were rated as major.